1.5kW HF Dummy Load

 The resistors were soldered on the copper heat spreader and the screws tightened while the solder was still fluid.

-This picture aolso shows the temperature sensor (under the metal cap) and the -65dB pickup for the power measurement
+This picture also shows the temperature sensor (under the metal cap) and the -65dB pickup for the power measurement

 In order to remove the heat, a decent air flow is needed.

-I am using a 67W DC fan with PWM speed control and tacho signal output.
+I am using a 67W DC fan with PWM speed control and tach signal output.
 This powerful fan moves up to 418 cfm air

 Schematic with -65dB attenuator: